ivanenev/skills-server/TROUBLESHOOTING.md

-# Enhanced Skills Server Troubleshooting Guide
+# Skills Server Troubleshooting Guide

-This guide helps you diagnose and resolve common issues when installing and running the Enhanced Skills MCP Server.
+This guide helps you diagnose and resolve common issues when installing and running the Skills MCP Server.

 ## Table of Contents